zyhzsh/GatherSpace/doc/docs/Design/SystemDesign.md

 <img src={DraftArchitecture} />

-The image above shows the initial ideas of the whole system while designing.
-It delivers three potential solutions, each of which has pros and cons.
-Check the analysis below.
+The image above displays the preliminary conceptualization of the system design.
+It presents three potential solutions, each with its own advantages and disadvantages.
+A thorough examination of the analysis is provided below.

 ---